djrenren/blog/_posts/2018-08-06-custom-test-framework-prop.md

 }
 ```

+This code contains two tests, written in two different formats, being executed by a third library.

 ### Framework-Agnostic `#[test_case]`
 --------------------------------------
-`#[test_case]` is simply a marker to the compiler to aggregate the item beneath it and pass it to the test runner.
+`#[test_case]` is a marker to the compiler to aggregate the item beneath it and pass it to the test runner.

 **Semantics:**
- - Annotated items will be excluded in non-test configurations
+ - The compiler will exclude annotated items will in non-test configurations
- - Annotated items will be passed as an array to the test runner
+ - The compiler will pass all annotated items as a slice to the test runner
  - Annotated items must be a nameable `const`, `static`, or `fn`.

 **Rationale:**